-Assets of a Sub-Fund may be denominated in currencies other than the base currencies of such Sub-Fund and the currency of some assets may not be freely convertible.
-Such Sub-Fund may be adversely affected by changes in exchange rates between the currencies in which the assets of the Sub-Fund are held and the base currency of the Sub-Fund.
+Assets of certain Sub-Funds may be denominated in currencies other than the base currencies of such Sub-Funds and the currency of some assets may not be freely convertible.
+These Sub-Funds may be adversely affected by changes in exchange rates between the currencies in which the assets of the relevant Sub-Fund are held and the base currency of such Sub-Fund.